pccitizen/imonitorg/README.md

 echo <email address to send to> > DEFgmailULTIMATE.txt

 pi4B/iotsnoop:
-UPDATE 3-26-2024:
+UPDATE 5-12-2024: version 1.31 posted I used "bunzip2 -c SDcard64GB-jdloop-iotsnoop5-12-2024.img.bz2 | dd of=/dev/sde bs=8MB status=progress [caution: use Your /dev/"sd?"]
+NOTE: NO data will appear until an hour is crossed and analysis performed.
+It will accumulate thereafter.
+As root "./clean_iotsnoop_files" to reinitialize.
+Remember this is long term msmts!
-This is a beta version1, using 64GB SDcard.
+This is a beta version, using 64GB SDcard.
 32bit pi4.
+Write intensive!
 Feedback Needed!
-Transition to USB/SSD needed for long term, write intensive!
+USB boot enabled.
+Do rpi-clone sd[a|b] to create ssd on usd.
 Must be connected to ethernet interface on router or downstream switch.
 Wifi wlan0 is dedicated APN.
 To use for imonitorg only function [like 3B, 3B+ images above], as root "echo NO > DEFfindiothosts.txt" -NO IOT functions performed.
 Wifi APN is still functional.
 For iotsnoop, use is traffic sensitive.
 4GB pi4 is recommended for 20+ IOT devices; 1GB pi4 can probably function for <10.
 Do NOT put streaming devices, like smart TVs, Dish/DirecTV [these use Internet for streaming] on wifi.
-Packet capture is capped at 1-2GB/hr.
+Packet capture is capped at 2GB/hr.
 Reset/restart each hour.
-Traffic capability is 2GB packet collection/hr, about 6 Mb/s average total [rcv+tmt]
+Traffic capability is 2GB packet collection/hr, about 6 Mb/s average total [rcv+tmt].
+4K streaming will saturate at ~30 minutes.
 Wifi is constrained to 802.11g -50Mb/s [why would you want your IOT stealing your bandwidth!!] iotsnoop pi4B image turns the wifi into an APN so you can accept IOT logins, and monitor them.
 Default SSID/KEY is iotsnoopg/iotsnoop
 Web interface shows IOT plots/statistics.
 See webpage below for more info.